ChrstphrHll/npc_gen/students/Sulivan Wylchyr.md

 year: 2
 guild: Elkenval
 partyID: 50
+tags:
+- Dragonborn
+- Monk
+- Exploration
+- 2nd
+- Elkenval
 ---
 # Sulivan Wylchyr
 ---
 ### Description
 - 2nd year Dragonborn Monk in Elkenval
-- short spines, Orange eyes, and blue skin
+- short spines, Spring Green eyes, and blue skin
 - Is Joyful and Pure, and has Forgiveness as their ideal

 ### Organizations